 The profits usually determine the value of a business, and later the business price.
 Thus, it is important to keep an accurate account of the financial information of the business.
 Sellers of a business should make a profit and loss statement as the buyers will be motivated to know these figures when it comes time to make a decision.

 In many cases, the buyer may value the deal or business price higher when it is brokered or offered by an investment banker.
 This should be an option for the seller to seek a professional broker or an investment banker (generally for businesses valued over $5 million) to help broker the deal and find potential buyers.
-While this may cut into profits, it will be worth the amount of time saved.

 Sellers should work on providing a summary of what the business entails.
-The summary provides the potential buyers an outline of the business and the financial aspects of the organization.
+The summary provides the potential buyers with an outline of the business and the financial aspects of the organization.
 There should also be a list of frequent questions with the answers provided so the buyer will know what the organization has to offer.

 Next, after all the general paperwork is ready, it is time to place the business on the market.
-This is also a good time to have professionals help with finding the best and qualified buyers for the business.
+This is also a good time to have professionals help with finding the best and most qualified buyers for the business.

 Once the offers begin to come, it is also important to have at least two alternative parties interested in the negotiation, in case the first one fails to convert into a sell.

 Buyers will need to have time to decide on the deal.
-In many cases, the average time for a buyer to conduct a due diligence is 60 to 120 days.
+In many cases, the average time for a buyer to conduct due diligence is 60 to 120 days.
 This includes checking the financials and securing financing.
 This time is important for the buyer, and the seller should keep close contact to answer questions that may arise.